-Dr. Thomas Morrison Lawton was born on the 8th of July of 1856 in Port Stanley (Elgin County).
-He was the 5th of 10 children born to James Lawton and the former Margery Sinclair.
-Dr. Lawton’s siblings included; Mary Ann, George, John, James, Angus, twins Bella and Mary, Anna and another brother named John.
-In 1870, the Lawton family were farming on the 4th and 5th concessions of Howard Twp in Kent County.
+Dr. Thomas Morrison Lawton was born on the 8th of July, 1856 in Port Stanley (Elgin County).
+He was the 5th of 9 children born to James Lawton and the former Margery Sinclair.
+Dr. Lawton’s siblings included; Mary Ann, George, John, James, Angus, twins Mary and Isabelle (Isabell died at the age of 21) and Anna.
+After the birth of their twin daughters, Mr and Mrs. Lawton moved their family to a farm in Howard Twp (Chatham-Kent), in 1866.
+The original home farm was located on Concession 5, Lot 4.
+In 1870, the Lawton family were farming on the 4th and 5th concessions (Howard Twp).
 According to the 1881 census, Dr. Lawton is recorded as living with his parents and attending school.

-He graduated from Chatham High School and attended Trinity College.
+Dr. Lawton graduated from Chatham Collegiate Institute prior to attending Trinity College.
 He graduated M.D.,C.M. in April of 1884.
 That same year he graduated L.R.C.P. in Edinburgh.
 After graduation Dr. Lawton was a ship’s surgeon on a boat travelling between England and India.

-He married Jane Green on the 22nd of August, 1885 in Ridgetown, Ontario.
-She was born in England on the 13th of January, 1868.
-Her parents were George Green and the former Jane Haywood.
-She was the eldest of 9 children.
+Dr. Lawton married Jane Green on the 22nd of August, 1885 in Ridgetown, Ontario.
+Mrs. Lawton was born in England on the 13th of January, 1868.
+She was the eldest of 9 children born to Sir George Green and the former Jane Haywood.
 Mrs. Lawton had 7 sisters and 1 brother.

-Dr. and Mrs. Lawton were the parents of 6 children; George Morrison, James Frederick, Joseph Gladstone, Thomas Green, Shirley June and Margaret Sinclair.
-Their 3 eldest children were born in McKays Corners and the last 3 children were born in Michigan.
+Dr. and Mrs. Lawton were the parents of 6 children; George Morrison Lawton, James Frederick Lawton, Joseph Gladstone Lawton, Thomas Green Lawton, Shirley June Lawton and Margery Sinclair Lawton.
+Their 3 eldest children were born at McKays Corners and the last 3 children were born in Michigan.

 ***Dr. John Stalker also appears on the Chatham-Kent Physician Tribute website.